 - Introduce the members and provide the names and phone numbers of the relevant members of the OA and the RC.
 When there is no jury secretary, this is the time to assign the jury secretary duties to one or more members. - Discuss and agree on protest scheduling and hearing procedures. - Thoroughly review the SIs and the NoR.
 If the jury believes that changes are necessary, the jury Chief Judge should review the issues with the RC.
+(One test that can be used for potential changes is whether or not the change is needed to reduce the chance of redress.)
 Since the SIs are the responsibility of the RC, the jury may suggest but not mandate changes.
-When there is a good working relationship between the Chief Judge and the race officer, the jury's concerns can usually be resolved quickly.

-- Review specific duties, proper dress, time of meetings, hearings and social functions. - Review the jury's role on the water and, if applicable, allocate activities and jury boats. - Decide on how proactive the jury will be for on-the-water rule compliance and jury protests.
+When there is a good working relationship between the Chief Judge and the race officer, the jury's concerns can usually be resolved quickly. - Review specific duties, proper dress, time of meetings, hearings and social functions. - Review the jury's role on the water and, if applicable, allocate activities and jury boats. - Decide on how proactive the jury will be for on-the-water rule compliance and jury protests.
 To ensure consistent rules application, the jury should discuss and agree when they would protest a boat on the water.
-It would be wise to understand the views of the class and/or the OA on this subject as well. - Establish the tone, method and procedures for communications with the OA, RC, competitors, coaches and press.
+It would be wise to understand the views of the class and/or the OA on this subject as well.
+Typically the jury doesn't protest on-the-water infractions.
+The next most likely scenario is to protest only if competitors couldn't have seen the infraction such as a mark touch when no competitor is appropriately positioned. - Establish the tone, method and procedures for communications with the OA, RC, competitors, coaches and press.